woct0rdho/ACE-Step/README.md

 #### 🛠️ Command Line Arguments

 - `--checkpoint_path`: Path to the model checkpoint (default: downloads automatically)
+- `--server_name`: IP address or hostname for the Gradio server to bind to (default: '127.0.0.1').
+Use '0.0.0.0' to make it accessible from other devices on the network.
 - `--port`: Port to run the Gradio server on (default: 7865)
 - `--device_id`: GPU device ID to use (default: 0)
 - `--share`: Enable Gradio sharing link (default: False)
 - `--bf16`: Use bfloat16 precision for faster inference (default: True)
+- `--torch_compile`: Use `torch.compile()` to optimize the model, speeding up inference (default: False). **Not Support For Windows**

 ## 📱 User Interface Guide